Garden Activities for August

 Watering – It goes without saying that watering should be a top priority in August.
 Established plants need at least one good soaking per week.
 On days when the thermometer surpasses 90, it is helpful to water plants well a day or so in advance.
 If you are not sure if your plants are getting enough water, dig a hole one foot away from the plant and take a look at the soil consistency deep below the surface.
 Newly planted material will need even more water (two or three soakings per week).
 Container plants need daily watering this time of year.

-Deadheading – Removing spent blooms will keep them coming.
+Deadheading – Removing spent blooms will keep flowers coming.
 Perennials such as coneflower, shasta daisy and veronica will benefit from pinching.
 Lavender and catmint can be sheared back.
 For lavender, cut back the newer growth to about 1/3.
 Do not cut back into the harder wood.

 Some annuals, such as petunia, will often look ragged by this time of year.
 If this is the case, shear them back completely and water and fertilize well.